Miramar Legal Malpractice Lawyers

 Call Today to Discuss Your Potential Legal Malpractice Case with Our Experienced Miramar Lawyers

-If you feel you have been harmed by another lawyer’s negligent representation in a prior case, call us today, or fill out this brief online contact form, to schedule a free initial consultation with one of our experienced Miramar legal malpractice attorneys.
+If you feel you have been harmed by another lawyer’s negligent representation in a prior case, call us today, or fill out this brief online contact form, to schedule a free initial consultation with an experienced Miramar, FL Attorney Negligence Lawyer.
 Remember, not every bad outcome in a case will constitute legal malpractice, but we will give you our honest and straightforward opinion as to how to best proceed with your case.

 Claims of overbilling are common in the legal profession and usually will not create a legal malpractice claim so long as your lawyer can establish that the amount charged reflects the work done.
 However, many different billing arrangements exist in the legal profession.
 Some lawyers bill by the hour, others by the task and some work on a contingency fee.
 If the price was contractually agreed upon, the lawyer may have breached that contract.
 Certain legal requirements also apply when a lawyer works on a contingency fee basis, so we can explore whether the lawyer’s billing constituted unethical behavior significant enough for an actionable malpractice claim in your specific case.